-- (b) Questions regarding this rule filing may be directed to Mignon McLemore, Counsel, NASD Dispute Resolution, at (202) 728-8151. - Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change - (a) Purpose
+- (b) Questions regarding this rule filing may be directed to Mignon McLemore, Counsel, NASD Dispute Resolution, at (202) 728-8151. - 3.
+Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis

 NASD Dispute Resolution is upgrading its computer technology, in what is known as MATRICS, which will replace its two case management systems: CRAFTIS4 and NLSS.
-NASD will implement MATRICS in a series of releases, in which various functions from CRAFTIS and NLSS will be adapted and programmed to operate within MATRICS.5 NASD has determined that the NLSS components of MATRICS are ready to be developed.
-Most functions of NLSS
+NASD will implement MATRICS in a series of releases, in which various functions from CRAFTIS and NLSS will be adapted and programmed to operate within